nxp-appcodehub/dm-matter-zigbee-bridge-rw612/README.md

 ## 3. Setup<a name="step3"></a>
 1. Creating the build environment & setting up Matter environment:
    - All the information required to set up the environment, build the application, and test, are available in the [Matter Documentation for NXP MCU platforms](https://docs.mcuxpresso.nxp.com/matter/latest/html/index.html)
+   - In order to set up the environment, the local west.yml should be used to clone all the repos (west init -l [--mf FILE] directory OR  west init -m [https://github.com/nxp-appcodehub/dm-matter-zigbee-bridge-rw612.git](https://github.com/nxp-appcodehub/dm-matter-zigbee-bridge-rw612.git) sdk-next --mf west.yml --mr rw612_only)

 2. Build the FRDM-RW612 Matter-Zigbee bridge app